 Jami Gertz has crafted a distinguished reputation in film, television and theater.
-In addition to her most recent role in the ABC series “The Neighbors,” she was seen in Jeff Garlan’s feature “Dealin’ with Idiots.”
+Gertz most recently appeared in the NBC hit drama “This is Us.”
+She also starred in the ABC series “The Neighbors,” and in the Jeff Garlan’s feature “Dealin’ with Idiots.”
 Gertz appeared on ABC’s Emmy Award-winning comedy “Modern Family” and the hit cable series “Entourage,” opposite Jeremy Piven.
 She starred with Piven again in Scott Marshall’s “Keeping Up With the Steins,” as well as Gary Marshall, Darryl Hannah and Doris Roberts.

 In 2002, Gertz received an Emmy nomination for her role on the critically acclaimed television series “Ally McBeal,” where she guest starred in a four-episode arc.
 She is also widely recognized for her role as a sex therapist in “Twister” opposite Bill Paxton, and for her roles with Dylan McDermott in the romantic comedy “Jersey Girl,” in “Less Than Zero” (based on the best selling novel by Bret Easton Ellis) with James Spader and Robert Downey, Jr., and in “The Lost Boys” with Kiefer Sutherland and Jason Patric.

 Gertz was discovered at age 16 in a nationwide talent search for the sitcom “Square Pegs” with Sarah Jessica Parker.
 Since then, she has appeared on a number of hit television shows, including “Seinfeld,” “ER” and “Dream On.”